*BOE Approved 8/29/2023

 The academic year final grade average will be determined using the following guidelines:

 - AP and dual-enrollment courses taken in advance of standard scheduling will have a level weight factor of 1.10.
-At the end of each quarter, student quarter grades will be weighted accordingly.
+At the end of each quarter, student quarter grades will be weighted accordingly by the District Information Processing Specialist.

 - All other courses will have a level weight factor of 1.00.